giantswarm/docs/src/content/tutorials/registry/zot/index.md

     value: 800MiB
 ```

-For more details on this approach, we recommend to read the [Guide to the Go Garbage Collector](https://tip.golang.org/doc/gc-guide).
+For more details on this approach, we recommend to read the [guide to the Go garbage collector](https://tip.golang.org/doc/gc-guide).

 ### Deployment strategies